DevUju/qts3-wmb-test/outreachy/qts-index.md

 - **Git**: This provides the users with access to the source code repository, should they want to contribute to the codebase of QuickStatements.

 ### Homepage Overview
-The following features are available on QuickStatements home page:
+The following features are available on QuickStatements's home page:
 - **New batch button**: This button allows a user to create a new set of batch statements.
 - **Batch ID Search**: This search feature enables a user to enter an ID to retrieve the details of a specific batch.
 - **Username Search**: This search feature makes access of batches by a particular user possible.